szaumoor/ZSTweaks/README.md

 This component will make the healing per it based on probabilities, such that there is a 50% change it will heal by 1, 20% it will heal by 2, 15% it heals by 3, 10% it heals by 4, and 5% it heals by 5.

-**Component 1550** Make Drizzt's weapon slightly more worth stealing in BG2
+**Component 1550** Make Drizzt's weapons slightly more worth stealing in BG2

 By the time you get this weapon in BG2, it's generally underwhelming and you have better weapons already.
 This improves his weapon in a few ways, trying to not to stray too much from the lore: